leandrodeleite/engineering/Modular-Infrastructure/Key features.md

 as demonstrated by types such as:
 • `SIMD` that allows you to write vectorized code for CPUs,
 • `gpu` package that enables hardware-agnostic GPU programming.*

+**MLIR**
+Built from the ground-up using MLIR.
+— *a modern compiler infrastructure
+for heterogeneous hardware,
+from CPUs to GPUs and other AI ASICs.*

+*One language to write all your code,
+from high-level AI applications
+all the way down to low-level GPU kernels
+— without using any hardware-specific libraries
+(such as CUDA and ROCm).*